UC Blue Ash College

 • SLO: Student Learning Outcome (the concrete, measurable, student centered achievements that a student demonstrates at the end of a course of study.)

-• 6+2: You UCID used for all Single Sign In systems.
+• 6+2: Your UCID used for all sign in systems, usually in conjunction with Duo Authentication.
 Typically, a combination of last name, first and middle initials.

 Resources